Toronto says no to immediate 24/7 warming centres, but will study the idea further

 Still, council did approve other motions to action, including one from Coun.
 Dianne Saxe that each councillor identify an available location in their ward for a warming centre or respite centre that can be opened this winter, subject to budget approval and availability of staffing.

 A motion from Coun.
-Mike Colle asking that the city reach out to each out to City of Toronto faith leaders to explore using available space in churches, mosques, gurdwaras, temples, and synagogues as warming centres also passed.
+Mike Colle asking that the city reach out to faith leaders to explore using available space in churches, mosques, gurdwaras, temples, and synagogues as warming centres also passed.

 There are currently only four warming centres in the city.